iDCoded/Pomodoro-App/README.md

 The app is currently available only for `Windows x64` only.

 - Download the app from the [Releases](https://github.com/iDCoded/Pomodoro-App/releases) page.
+- Run the `setup.exe`
-- Open the folder and run `pomodoro.exe`
+- Use the App! 🥳
-    - Create a shortcut of the App to any desired location.
-- Open the App and press on `Start` to start the timer and finish your tasks.

 ## Contribution